tominsam/UnreadCount/README.md

 * generate the google graph urls directly into the HTML rather than just writing the data, it'll be lots faster

 * more scripts to track more unread things.
-I'd like to do Google Reader unread as well, for instance.

 * The IMAP counter should be able to count unread items in folders as well, I guess.
 Does anyone care?